Douglas healthier than rest of Nevada

-Preventable hospital states for the county are running 2,643 a year compared to 4,108 statewide.
+Preventable hospital stays for the county are running 2,643 a year compared to 4,108 statewide.

 Not every category was glowing for Douglas with 82 injury related deaths in the county, compared to 74 statewide, and 57 on average in the United States.

 The ratio of patients to primary care providers is 1,780 compared to 1,760 in the state and 1,050 in the U.S.